matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

   methods that Alice's client supports.
 (Note that "Alice" and "Bob" may in fact be the same user, in the case where a user is verifying their own devices.)
-- Bob's client prompts Bob to accepts the key verification.
+- Bob's client prompts Bob to accept the key verification.
 When Bob accepts the verification, Bob's client sends an `m.key.verification.ready` event.
   This event indicates the verification methods, corresponding to the verification methods supported by Alice's client, that Bob's client supports.